 2. Get parents, families, and caregivers on board to help keep students on track

 Keeping parents and guardians aware when assignments become late or get entered as missing increases the likelihood that assignment will get completed too.
-The Parent/Guardian Portal in Schoolytics is a great way to give parents and guardians easy access to student assignments in each of their classes.
+The Parent/Guardian Portal in Schoolytics gives parents and guardians easy access to student assignments in each of their classes.
 There are even reminders you can automate when an assignment is late or counted missing.

 3. Send automated reminders when assignments are past due

-You know what they say: an ounce of prevention is worth a pound of cure.
+You know what they say about an ounce of prevention…

-Setting up a Schoolytics account and syncing it with your Google Classroom (remember: it’s free to sign up!) lets teachers set up an automated report of late or missing assignments, so you never have to click into each Classroom for assignment details!
+Setting up a Schoolytics account and syncing it with your Google Classroom (remember: it’s free to sign up!) lets teachers set up an automated report of late or missing assignments.
+You never have to click into each Classroom for assignment details!

-These interventions make it quick and simple to keep students on track for assignment completion, and reduce the headache for teachers to have to manage chasing down late or missing assignments.
+These interventions make it quick and simple to keep students on track for assignment completion.
+And they reduce the headache for teachers to have to manage chasing down late or missing assignments.

 Have any other tips for helping keep late and missing assignments under control?
 Let us know on Twitter at @Schoolytics